-Check out one of the latest gel blasting toys I’ve checked out, the UnlocX Gel Blaster!
-It’s live on IndieGoGo right now and you have a chance to still get in!
-Starting at $89, you get a rechargeable, 11 rounds/second unit that can fire up to 200 FPS!
+Check out one of the latest gel blasting toys I’ve checked out, the UnlocX Gel Ball Blaster!
+It had a great run on IndieGoGo and now you can own your own!
+Get a rechargeable, 11 rounds/second unit that can fire up to 200 FPS!
 (Info taken from their campaign).

 What a year.
 The world is a crazy place right now, but the blasters keep coming.
 Let’s take a look at some of what 2021 brought out from Nerf, Dart Zone, XShot, Buzz Bee, and the rest.

 Other folks can say what they want, Nerf is steering the ship of blasters still.
 Nerf still has HUGE distribution across the world, and a wide variety of licenses and lines to bolster their lineup.
 They have to make sure their toys fit safety standards across different countries, even leading to instances where they “nerf” themselves in one country but the US gets something else.
 Most famously probably, this happens to blasters in Australia.
 Rival isn’t sold there (as far as I know) because of strict laws on toy blasters.

 Even with the restrictions though, Nerf counteracts the lack of brute power in their products by leveraging aesthetics.
 Driven by the model of turning Nerf into an entertainment/lifestyle brand, Nerf grabbing up pop culture licenses is something I noticed even myself this year.
 Nerf recently announced collaborations/blaster lines for Halo, Dungeons & Dragons, Roblox, and Minecraft to add onto their past work with Fortnite and Overwatch (though I believe Overwatch is no longer with Hasbro as of now).
 The Nerf LMTD line announced the Aliens Pulse Rifle will be out in 2022, as well as a Gjallarhorn from Destiny 2.